TheoStou/customer-churn-prediction/README.md

 | **Catboost** | 99.0 | 84.9 | 98.0 | 91.4 |
 | **Ensemble** | 100 | 84.9 | 97.9 | 91.9 |

+## Conclutions
+Taking the results of each evaluation into consideration, we conclude boosting and tree techniques are very capable and efficient with this type of problem.
+For our predictions we decide to use the XGBoost as consists a highly flexible and versatile method based on the implementation of Gradient Boosting Machines, providing accurate results.
+Furthermore, although, the accuracy is not as high as Catboost it offers amazing testing results and execution speed.
+An alternative solution we suggest is the ensemble method, which combines the capabilities of the previous classifiers offering equally great performance power.